supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L09_Setting_Up_and_Running_Functional_Tests.md

      .\run.cmd
    ```

-  **Congratulations** on completing the lab!
+> **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-  > - Hit the Validate button for the corresponding task.
-If you receive a success message, you have successfully validated the lab.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Review